InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: Introduction

 To bridge this research gap, we introduce \textbf{InquireBench}, a novel benchmark specifically designed to evaluate a mobile agent’s ability to inquire and interact safely with users.
 Specifically, we systematically construct diverse and challenging scenarios by leveraging both existing instructions and a vast new set of instructions generated by GPT-4o.
 By simulating ``random walks'' on real mobile phones, we trigger a breadth of potential inquire cases across 5 categories (\textit{i.e., intent confirmation, privacy and security, risk scenarios, combination and others}), for evaluating user-agent interactive performance.
 Surprisingly, comprehensive evaluation of both open-source and closed-source VLM-based agents~\cite{bai2025qwen25vl, luo2025gui, ui-r1} on InquireBench reveals a near-zero baseline performance, underscoring the urgent need for new techniques tailored for user-agent collaborative situations.

 To achieve this goal, we propose \textbf{InquireMobile}, a model designed to teach VLM-based mobile agents to request human assistance through reinforcement fine-tuning.
 This new mobile agent model employs a two-stage training strategy: it begins with supervised fine-tuning (SFT) for robust format acquisition, and is followed by Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} training to enhance the model's reasoning and thinking capabilities.
 Crucially, InquireMobile incorporates an interactive pre-action reasoning mechanism, where the agent proactively inquires from the user before executing critical actions—enabling informed decision-making through human-in-the-loop interaction.
+The pre-action mechanism is formulated as a two-step process: (i) identifying whether the current observation requires an inquiry, and (ii) generating a structured textual query to solicit user input or express uncertainty.
 In our experiments, InquireMobile achieves a significant performance gain of 46.8\% points in inquiry success rate and the best success rate over existing baselines on InquireBench, demonstrating the feasibility and necessity of proactive user engagement in agent-driven automation.

 The contributions are summarized as follows:

 \begin{itemize}[leftmargin=*] \item 1) We systematically address a crucial yet underexplored situation—the agent’s capacity to inquire and collaborate with users in mobile environments; \item 2) We introduce InquireBench, a benchmark designed to evaluate the ability of mobile agents to effectively interact with users when human intervention is required. \item 3) We present InquireMobile, a model that achieves state-of-the-art results via a two-stage training strategy. \end{itemize}